For urgent consular assistance call

 To protect yourself from crime:

-Winters are extremely cold and there's heavy snowfall, including in metropolitan areas.
+Winters are extremely cold.
+There's heavy snowfall, including in metropolitan areas.

 This may delay transport and temporarily shut down infrastructure.

-Finland also experiences severe weather such as severe storms, rockslides, floods and strong winds.
+Finland experiences severe weather, such as severe storms, rockslides, floods and strong winds.

 If there's a natural disaster: